luizribeiro/ansible/README.md

 ## TODOs

-* TODO: split config files into their own copy task (per service so we can restart them)
-* TODO: connect config files to handlers that restart services when needed
 * TODO: setup patches for MQTT on luci-app-statistics
 * TODO: tasks to check differences between local and remote files